No interview question will be impossible to answer.

 Interviewers are interested to see whether you are up to date with news in the property industry and can identify how current events affect the property market.
 Charlotte di Talamo of Cushman & Wakefield recommends Property Week, Estates Gazette or The Times as news sources.
 Make sure you can expand on what you have read in the news.
-Other ways of demonstrating an interest in property include keeping a relevant blog and becoming a member of a local RICS Matrics group.
+Other ways of demonstrating an interest in property include keeping a relevant blog, being active with online networking and becoming a member of a local RICS Matrics group.

 Property graduate interview: competency questions

 - Describe a time when you demonstrated [a skill].